rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

 The controller shows yellow flash.
 Yellow flash may be used during a serious fault (depending on configuration) or maintenance work.
 It can also be manually set using M0001.
-However, some countries may use yellow flash as an normal operating mode, and not necessarily during fault.
+Some countries may use yellow flash as an normal operating mode, and not necessarily during fault.
 Please note that all values in this status uses comma-separated lists - one value for each intersection, e.g. "1,2" and "True,False"